 The Working Group also prepared a Work Plan (https://community.icann.org/x/9brhAg), which was reviewed on a regular basis.
 In accordance with the GNSO’s PDP Manual, the Working Group solicited early input from ICANN’s SO/ACs and the GNSO’s Stakeholder Groups and Constituencies, and considered all input received in response.
 It also reviewed the historical documentation on this topic early on in its deliberations, and considered advice provided by the GAC to the ICANN Board as well as the IGO Small Group Proposal (as described in Section 3, above).

-The Working Group scheduled community sessions at each ICANN Public Meeting that took place after its formation, at which it presented its preliminary findings and/or conclusions to the broader ICANN community for discussion and feedback.
+The Working Group scheduled community sessions at each ICANN Public Meeting that took place after its formation up to and including ICANN60 in October-November 2017, at which it presented its preliminary findings and/or conclusions to the broader ICANN community for discussion and feedback.
 The topics discussed at the ICANN Public Meetings that took place just prior to the publication of the Working Group’s Initial Report and through November 2017 are summarized in Section 3, above.

 Working Group Membership and Attendance